Twins vs. Tigers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Sonny Gray (4-1) for his 14th start of the season.
+- Joe Ryan (7-3) will take the mound for the Twins, his 14th start of the season.

-- He has earned a quality start five times in 13 starts this season.

-- Gray has pitched five or more innings in four straight games and will look to extend that streak.
+- Ryan will look to finish five or more innings for the third start in a row.

-- He has three appearances with no earned runs allowed in 13 chances this season.
+- He has two appearances with no earned runs allowed in 13 chances this season.

 |Opponent